plepe/overpass-layer/README.md

 ## method remove()
 Removes the OverpassLayer and all its features.

+## method recalc()
+Calculates the object data for each visible feature and call the update event.

 ## event onAppear(ob)
 Will be called when an object appears on the map (e.g. load from server, zoom in, viewport moves in)